mefernandez/search-aspect/README.md

 }
 ```

-The goal is to search for Person(s) whos name or Address (street, number) matches a certain String.
+The goal is to search for Person(s) whose name or Address (street, number) matches a certain String.

 # Problem: slow queries